nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function Add takes in 3 compulsory fields (Drug Name, Price, Quantity) to create the Inventory Object to be added.
+The function Add takes in 3 compulsory fields (Item Name, Price, Quantity) to create the Inventory Object to be added.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 A InventoryAdd Command object is created.
 InventoryAdd command object will be executed to create the Inventory Object to be added.

 Invalid Input includes: